sesay/Memory-Game-project/README.md

 ## Instructions

-This is a very simple game project i built as part of the Udacity Frontend Nano Degree Program , it quite basic for now no dependencies
+This is a very simple game project i built as part of the Udacity Frontend Nano Degree Program , it quite basic for now only dependency used is [FontAwesome](https://fontawesome.com/) for the icons/symbols

 ## Contributing